This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 Eliminate non-conformities progressing from minor to major issues.
 You may start with implementing two-factor authentication, sign a BAA with your backup provider, then organize relevant HIPAA training for the employees, and so on.

-PHI that is no longer needed should be erased.
-As long as a copy of such PHI remains in one of your backups, the data isn’t considered “disposed of.”
 Archived and backup data can also hide in photocopiers, scanners, MRI or ultrasound machines, laptops and other portable devices, memory cards, USB flash drives, DVDs/CDs, flash memory in motherboards and network cards, ROM or RAM, and even floppy disks.

-Developers should take measures to dispose of all the unused data in a safe, non-retrievable manner.
-They should also properly destroy the media that contain PHI before throwing or giving them away.
 In flash-based memory drives, such as USB sticks, data is spread over the media, making it difficult to erase sensitive information with regular data destruction software.
 Manufacturer utilities, such as Samsung Magician, can do the job.

 Your organization and software products will keep evolving, and so should their security.